Highlights

 to Preah Khan and Neak Pean temples (no extra cost).

-Mid-afternoon, we travel by private boat to visit the floating village of Kampong Phluk on Tonle Sap Lake, Southeast Asia’s largest freshwater lake.
-Cruise through the canal and into a flooded forest by rowboat – a peaceful, surreal experience.
-(Note: during the dry season, Chong Kneas village may be visited instead.)
+Mid-afternoon, we head out from Siem Reap and pass by a local village where you can see local rural life.
+Then, we take a private boat ride to visit the floating village of Kampong Phluk on Tonle Sap Lake, Southeast Asia’s largest freshwater lake.
+We cruise through the canal and also into a flooded forest by rowboat for a serene experience.

 Dinner is at a riverside restaurant offering innovative local flavours in a beautiful setting.